Building Module 7 · Git: Your Safety Net

 git diff

-This shows line-by-line what changed in your files since the last commit.
+This shows line-by-line what has changed in your unstaged files.
 Lines starting with + were added, lines starting with - were removed.
+If you have already staged changes with git add, use git diff --staged to see those instead.

 <h1>Welcome</h1>